robinj/robinj.github.io/front-page/test3.md

 <article>
     <h2>Contact</h2>
     <p>
-        There are a whole varitey of ways that you can contact me.
+        There are a variety of ways that you can contact me.
 Pick your favourite.
-I am lucky enough to share my name with someone who does similar work to myself so watch out for the variety of usernames that I use.
+I am lucky enough to share my name with someone who does similar work to myself so watch out for the different usernames that I use.
+I haven't got round to the whole Robin Janssens, The Brand, thing that all of the cool kids are doing yet.
     </p>
     <h3>
         Twitter: <a href="https://twitter.com/@rjanssens" title="Robin Janssens' Twitter account">@rjanssens</a>